moveplus-app/moveplus-legal/MOVEPLUS_TERMS_AND_CONDITIONS.md

 ### 8. LIMITATION OF LIABILITY

-Move+ and the **Amaya Ecosystem** are not responsible for any physical injuries sustained while using the app.
+Move+ are not responsible for any physical injuries sustained while using the app.
 Please remain aware of your surroundings while exercising.

 ---